 Units of Study

 Please note: some units of study may have pre-requisite requirements or prohibition guidelines and may not be available to those without a law degree.
 Please check with the Sydney Law School directly if in doubt.

-Students commencing from 1 January 2014 must complete a minimum of 30 credit points of core units of study:
+Students who first enrol after 1 January 2014 must complete a minimum of 30 credit points of core units of study.

-Students who commenced prior to 2014 may elect to complete the award under the new 2014 requirements or previous requirements as follows:
+Students who first enrolled prior to 1 January 2014 may elect to complete the award under the new 2014 requirements or previous requirements as follows:

 Members of the tax faculty are regularly invited to teach or give seminars at leading overseas universities and to act as consultants in the private sector and to government and/or international organisations.
 The tax faculty also includes part-time lecturers drawn from the ranks of Australia's leading tax professionals and benefits from visiting professors who are among the foremost tax scholars in the world.
 For further information please visit the Our People section of the website.